DIR 201 - Essential Floortime Skills for DIR®/Floortime Practitioners

 Pre-requisite: Students are expected to have taken Introduction to DIR®/Floortime for Professionals (DIR 101), or may register by special permission of the instructors.

 This course is the second of three Astra Foundation courses which leads to a DIRFloortime® Basic Certificate (DIR-Basic).
+This DIR 201 course meets the learning objectives and course requirements for the official DIRFloortine® Basic Certificate course for professionals: Promoting Basic Functional Emotional Developmental Capacities.
 When satisfactorily completed along DIR 101 and DIR 202, a DIRFloortime® Certificate of Proficiency (DIR-Proficient) will be awarded.

 Deborah Bauch, MS, OTR/L & Karen Levine, Ph.D.